 - The virtual machine is cycling through power operations, such as Power Off/Power On, Reset, Pause/Resume.

-- The device is unplugged from the host then plugged back in to the same USB port.
+- The device is unplugged from the host, and then plugged back in to the same USB port.

 - The device is power cycled but has not changed its physical connection path.

-- The device is mutating identity during usage.
+- The device is mutating identity while it is in use.

 The USB passthrough autoconnect feature identifies the device by using the USB path of the device on the host.
-It uses the physical topology and port location, rather than the device identity.
-This feature can seem confusing if you expect the autoconnect feature to match the connection target by device ID.
+It uses the physical topology and port location instead of the device identity.

-If the same device is plugged back in to the host through a different USB port, it cannot re-establish connection with the virtual machine.
-If you unplug the device from the host and plug in a different device to the same USB path, the new device appears and is connected to the virtual machine by the autoconnect feature that the previous device connection enabled.
+If you plug the same device back in to a different USB port on the host, it cannot reestablish the connection with the virtual machine.
+If you unplug the device from the host and plug in a different device to the same USB path, the new device appears.
+It is connected to the virtual machine by the autoconnect feature that you enabled in the previous device connection.

-Autoconnect is useful in cases where devices mutate during usage.
-For example, for iPhones and other such devices, the device VID:PID changes during software or firmware upgrades.
+Autoconnect is useful when devices mutate during usage.
+For example, for iPhones and other similar devices, the device VID/PID changes during software or firmware upgrades.
 The upgrade process disconnects and reconnects the devices to the USB port.

 The USB port is speed-specific.
-The autoconnect feature might not work if you change a USB device with another USB device that works with different speed.
+If you change a USB device with another USB device that works with different speed, the autoconnect feature might not work.
 For example, you might connect a USB 2.0 high-speed device to a port and connect that device to the virtual machine.
-If you unplug the device from the host and plug a USB 1.1 or USB 3.0 device into the same port, the device might not connect to the virtual machine.
+If you unplug the device from the host and plug in a USB 1.1, USB 3.1 SuperSpeed, or 3.1 SuperSpeedPlus device to the same port, the device might not connect to the virtual machine.

-For a list of supported USB devices for passthrough from an ESXi host to a virtual machine, see the VMware knowledge base article at http://kb.vmware.com/kb/1021345.
+For a list of supported USB devices for passthrough from an ESXi host to a virtual machine, see Supported USB device models for passthrough from an ESX or ESXi host to a virtual machine.